Best Web Hosting for Developers in 2026: 8 Top Picks Ranked

 - Git integration and WP-CLI

-- Staging environments on GrowBig and above
+- Staging environments on GrowBig and up

 - Daily backups with on-demand backup option